development6601/test-react-todo/src/types/README.md

 # 📁 types

-> The directory `src\types` stores type definitions for a project, likely within a temporary repository.
+> This directory, `src\types`, stores type definitions for a software project.

 ## 📋 Directory Overview

-The directory `src\types` stores type definitions for a project, likely within a temporary repository.
+This directory, `src\types`, stores type definitions for a software project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files